Easy Easter Menu

 My point is to say this: Holidays don’t have to be so hard.
 To help bring ease to the endeavor of Easter, I’ve gathered up a handful of celebration-worthy recipes and assembled them into a menu that won’t take you days to prepare.
 In fact, with a little help (kids can be excellent here), you can get the job done in under a couple of hours.
 Below you’ll find links to the recipes as well as suggestions and “make-ahead” tips to tackle the job without breaking a sweat.
 Keep in mind that most of these recipes serve 4 to 6, so scale up (or down) depending on how many will be at your Easter table.

 When it comes to appetizers, I tend to keep it simple: a dish of olives, slender breadsticks, a plate of seasonal crudité, for example.
 This is in part to minimize time in the kitchen and also to keep guests (read: children) from spoiling their appetites.
-If you want to get a little fussier, check out this simple crostini (subbing in figs or pears for persimmons this time of year), this Beautiful Beet Hummus, or this Asparagus and Smoked Salmon Tart.
+If you want to get a little fussier, check out this Smashed Pea Toast or this simple crostini (subbing in figs or strawberries for persimmons this time of year), this Beautiful Beet Hummus, or this Asparagus and Smoked Salmon Tart.
 Alternatively, you can outsource the appetizer to a willing guest, so you needn’t lift a finger until it’s time for the main event.

 Little Lamb Chops with Mint Gremolata: Simple chops are lightly seasoned, cooked in a hot skillet, and topped with a mega flavorful pesto-like sauce.
 Side note: If you’re serving a crowd, it may make sense to opt for a lamb roast in lieu of lamb chops (one big piece of meat rather than lots of little chops to contend with).
 The Mint Gremolata will be a delicious accompaniment, regardless, just make sure to scale up the amount based on the number of people being served.